- Home

 Location and Timezone

-Successful Spring development often involves close collaboration with database teams, security experts, and DevOps engineers.
-Consider developers who can effectively participate in daily standup meetings, code reviews, production deployments, system maintenance windows, and emergency response situations.
+Successful Spring development involves close collaboration with database teams, security experts, and DevOps engineers.
+Consider developers who can participate in daily standup meetings, code reviews, production deployments, system maintenance windows, and emergency response situations.

 Communication Skills